pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 ## How to Use

   1. Open a document you want to edit in Atom.
   1. Press F10 or, in the Atom toolbar, click **Packages > HTML Special Character Replacer > Replace Chars** to add comments to possible style errors.
+Comments typically follow the pattern "<%# "....." is preferred. %>".
   1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to fit the Pivotal writing style.